winhamwr/django-mature-optimization/README.rst

 ----------------------------------------

 This project has *no* aspirations to do the following:

-* Real-time log following/tailing.
-Projects like
-  `Live Log Analyzer`_ are much more suited to that.
+* Real-time log monitoring or tailing.
+Projects like `Live Log Analyzer`_ are much more suited to that.
 * Notifications or alerting.
 A `Nagios`_ or `Munin`_ plugin makes more sense.
 * Long-Term trending. `Munin`_, `Cacti`_ etc. are all well-suited there.